Regulations of the Finnish Financial Ombudsman Service (FINE)

 Art.
 13 Preliminary ruling procedure at the Complaints Board

 If a Complaints Board receives or the Board Secretariat expects to receive several complaints on the same interpretative problem or other issue related to a particular service provider, the Complaints Board can, to expedite the examination of the cases, take up one or two of these similar cases for a preliminary ruling.
 Since such decisions by the Complaints Board constitute preliminary rulings, they are knowingly issued with the aim of providing guidance.

 Once the preliminary ruling procedure has started, any further complaints on the same issue shall wait for the pending preliminary ruling.
 The parties to the cases at hand as well as other customers involved in the issue will be informed of this.

 Art.
 14 Compliance with the resolution recommendations issued by FINE

 Art.
-15 Publicity of the resolution recommendations issued by the Complaints Boards
+15 Publicity of the resolution recommendations

 Art.
 16 Term of office

-Art 17 Non-cost service for the customers
+Art 17 Free access to services for customers

 Art.
 18 Costs for the organisation